IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### viewingDirection
 The direction that a set of Canvases _SHOULD_ be displayed to the user.
-Possible values are specified in the table below.
+This specification defines four viewing direction values in the table below.
+Other values _MAY_ also be used, and they _MUST_ be full URIs.

  * A Manifest _MAY_ have exactly one viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
  * A Sequence _MAY_ have exactly one viewing direction.